piccolo-orm/piccolo/docs/src/piccolo/engines/index.rst

 This is helpful during tests - you can specify a different configuration file which contains the connection details for a test database.

-Similarly, it's useful if you're deploying your code to different environments (e.g. staging and production).
-Have two configuration files, and set the environment variable accordingly.
+.. hint:: Piccolo has a builtin command which will do this for you - automatically setting ``PICCOLO_CONF`` for the duration of your tests.
+See :ref:`TesterApp`.

 .. code-block:: python